-Regular repair and maintenance is just as important in a garden as it is with a house.
+Regular repairs and maintenance is just as important in a garden as it is in a house.
+In fact, the condition of your garden can directly affect the condition of your home.
 Tree roots and shrubs need to be kept under control to avoid damage, while poorly designed paths and other hard surfaces adjacent to a building may contribute to water collecting at the base of walls, resulting in damp inside the building.

 Gardens take the full brunt of the weather, so it’s vital to look out for signs of wear and tear on walls, fences and other features and keep them in good order, so that they continue to enhance the setting and character of the home.
 It’s particularly important to check all is well after a storm.